Getting older can be an exciting and enjoyable experience. Here’s how.

 The soundtrack of our thoughts is what determines our ultimate health.

-How we speak to ourselves, those imaginary conversations we have inside our heads, the moment-to-moment mind chatter – all of these are hugely impactful to our longevity.
+How we speak to ourselves, those imaginary conversations we have inside our heads, the moment-to-moment mind chatter – all hugely impactful to our longevity.

 Nature is one of the best soothers out there.